tom--/Collation-to-Charset-Table/README.md

 Collation-to-Charset-Table is more complex now to help me cope.
 I need the new features to analyze and understand collations and to help automate the exclusions I need.

-But I don't really know what I'm doing (I no internationalization expert) and I could use your help, if you have any to give.
+But I don't really know what I'm doing (I am no internationalization expert) and I could use your help, if you have any to give.

 If you have any comments or thoughts, please use the Github issue tracker.
 Even if you